 Create a directory optimization calendar that schedules regular updates to each platform.
 For example, update photos quarterly, refresh business descriptions semi-annually, and check category options annually to identify new relevant options.

-Key metrics to include in your dashboard:
+Key metrics to include:

 - Review volume: